rohittupe/CloudCover/README.md

 5. Selenium library is used to carry out Web automation
 6. Rest-assured library is used to carry out API automation
 7. No need to download or maintain drivers for browser, WebDriverManager has been implemented to take care of the same
+8. API key is not mandatory but good to have as StackExchange have limit the API usage when user is not authorized